UniversalDependencies/docs/_xav/index.md

 #### Bound indexes (series III)

-This is the bound index for the frist person object when the subject is second person.
+This is the bound index for the first person dual and plural object when the subject is second person.

 Person  |  Form  |
 :-----: | :-----:|